POLICY 503 - STUDENT ATTENDANCE

 - Teacher’s Responsibility

 It is the teacher’s responsibility to take daily attendance and to maintain accurate attendance records in each assigned class and study hall.
 It is also the teacher’s responsibility to be familiar with all procedures governing attendance and to apply these procedures uniformly.
-It is also the teacher’s responsibility to provide any student who has been absent with any missed assignments upon request.
+It is also the teacher’s responsibility to provide any student who has been absent with any missed assignments.
 Finally, it is the teacher’s responsibility to work cooperatively with the student’s parent or guardian and the student to solve any attendance problems that may arise.

 - Administrator’s Responsibility